Millbrook, Llanvihangel Crucorney

 Millbrook, Llanvihangel Crucorney, Monmouthshire is a house dating from the early 17th century and is a Grade II* listed building.

 History and description

 The architectural historian John Newman suggests a construction date of the late 16th century,although Cadw considers a date c.1600 more probable.
 Newman describes the main block as a "classic two-unit house".
 Constructed of Old red sandstone rubble, now whitewashed, to an L-plan, the roof is a modern replacement.
 The interior is largely unaltered.
-A private residence, the house is Grade II* listed, its listing record describing it as a "well-preserved sub-medieval house with fine interiors".
+Privately owned, the house is available to rent.
+Millbrook is Grade II* listed, its listing record describing it as a "well-preserved sub-medieval house with fine interiors".